googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 **5.7.11.2.5 Paint tables**

 Paint tables are used for COLR version 1 color glyph definitions.
-Twenty Paint table formats are defined (formats 1 to 20).
+Thirty-two paint table formats are defined (formats 1 to 32).
 Some formats come in non-variable and variable pairs, but otherwise, each provides different graphic capability for defining the composition for a color glyph.
 The graphic capability of each format and the manner in which they are combined to represent a color glyph has